 Let’s go through some of the ways that tags and beacons powered by Bluetooth are opening doors to next-level efficiencies while remaining the most cost-effective solution on the market.

-Leverage data to optimize use of space
+Leverage data to optimize use of space in warehouse inventory

 The smart use of space is fundamental to the overall efficiency of any warehouse operation.
 Digital monitoring and tracking delivers easily accessible real-time visibility into available space and the location of tagged assets.
 Delivery to vacant shelf positions, picking and sorting and transport for delivery are all accelerated thanks to digital insights.